-We welcome you to our committee executive team!
-We're a dynamic team coming from different backgrounds and roles.
-Together we are here to represent the local two wheel community.
+We welcome you to our committee executive… a dynamic team coming from different backgrounds and roles.
+Together we are here to represent our members and the bicycle community at large in Malta and Gozo, young and senior, whilst facilitating the organisation’s administration and stakeholder relations - we’re glad to support you in any way and honoured by your trust!

 I am quite a newbie in this area because I started cycling to work in October 2017, but I have spent many happy days on my bicycle as a child and I somehow managed to retain those skills through adulthood.
 My profession is that of an educator and I lecture within the Faculty of Education, University of Malta.
 I am also married, have two kids and lead quite a busy (crazy) life.
 My roles as an educator and as a parent have inspired me to be an activist as I do believe that the younger generation look up to us and we can lead by example.
 I have always been involved in voluntary organisations to lobby in favour of the environment and I find BAG as an excellent opportunity to address Malta's traffic and congestion issues.
 We are a car-centric nation and oftentimes we do not seem to realise how much we are ready to give up to remain in the car comfort zone.
 A bicycle can take us places in Malta which no car can ever do, and I find that travelling by bicycle is a feasible, doable option to a significant sector of our population.
 My most frequent routes are between Zabbar and University or between Manikata to Zabbar, but with my pedelec, nothing seems too far away and I have actually gained control over my trip times to a very accurate level.
 My main aim, as president of this organisation, is to work with the committee to enhance the bicycle experience in Malta and encourage more people to take this up.
 I am also particularly determined to increase the number of female bicycle users, as this is still very low compared to male users.
 Our organisation is after all a small cross section of society at large so it is important that our gender quotas are more fairly distributed.